rcalicdan/fiber-async/README.md

 ```

 This documentation covers all the major features and usage patterns of the FiberAsync library.
 Remember that you can always choose between using the static facade (`Async::method()`) or the global helper functions (`method()`) based on your preference - both provide identical functionality.

+## 🤝 Contributing

+We welcome all contributions!

+* Found a bug? 🐛 [Open an issue](../../issues) and let us know.
+* Want to improve performance, add features, or clean up code?
+Submit a **pull request** — we'd love to see it.
+* New to open source?
+No worries — FiberAsync is beginner-friendly and a great way to get started with async in PHP.

+Your ideas and feedback are what make this project better.
+Let's build something awesome together!